When you run

 For example, running

-maizzle build production will tell Maizzle to look for
+maizzle build production will tell Maizzle to look for the

 Otherwise, if you're simply running the